vchub/bid_op/README.md

 Requirements
 JDK 5 or JDK 6 (JDK 7 can be used with some caveats).
-Eclipse, including the JDT.
-“Eclipse Classic” is sufficient, but any Eclipse package can be used.
+Eclipse, including the JDT. â€œEclipse Classicâ€� is sufficient, but any Eclipse package can be used.
 Both Eclipse 3.6 (Helios) and Eclipse 3.7 (Indigo) are supported.

 I tried it wiht Eclipse 4 (Juno).
 It wasn't a very good experience.